 An examination, through case and lecture, of the functions and activities involved in the direct marketing of products and services to final users.
 The course examines the operating philosophy of direct marketing, promotion strategy, database marketing and direct distribution channels in use by producers, wholesalers and retailers.

-Services Marketing
+Services Marketing Prerequisite: BUSI 2230

 An introduction to issues and problems facing marketers in the service sector.
 The focus will be on developing overall marketing strategies for service organizations.
-Case studies and project work may be required
+Case studies required.